The Facts· Independent journalism and open-source transparency · Not affiliated with the PBCC.

 That would be a public-information problem on its own.
 It is a more serious one given what the rebrand is covering for: documented family separation, allegations of sexual and physical abuse within the fellowship, defamation and injunction proceedings against journalists and ex-members, and a 2024 Australian Tax Office raid on UBT offices.
 This site is the counterweight.

 Sourced facts over adjectives.
-We do not call the PBCC a cult.
-We describe, sentence by sentence, a documented Doctrine of Separation56 and the practices it produces: restrictions on meals, accommodation, marriage, business, and schooling with non-members; the practice of withdrawing from members who depart; a global leadership structure under the current “Man of God”78.
+The site does not call the PBCC a cult.
+It describes, sentence by sentence, the Doctrine of Separation56 and the practices it produces: restrictions on meals, accommodation, marriage, business, and schooling with non-members; the practice of "withdrawing from" members who depart; a global leadership structure under the current "Man of God"78.
 Readers draw their own conclusion.

 Name what’s in the reporting.
-Abuse allegations, defamation suits against critics, and regulatory action are not subtext — they are the current public record.
-Where the record carries the claim, we carry it too, with the same citation.
-Where we cannot yet pin a public URL to a severity claim, we mark it ⚠︎ on the page and open the row in FACTS.md.
-We do not invent citations⚠︎.
+Abuse allegations, defamation suits against critics, and regulatory action are not subtext.
+They are the current public record.
+Where the record carries the claim, this site carries it too, with the same citation.

 Survivor-first, in-site.
 First-person testimony is editorial work, not decoration.
-It will live on this site, under consent controls we publish — on-record by explicit written consent, reviewed by the contributor before it ships, removable at their request, and never used for a joke.
+It lives on this site under consent controls this site publishes: on-record by explicit written consent, reviewed by the contributor before it ships, removable at their request.
 See Stories for the intake process.

 Open by design.
 The repository is public on GitHub.
 Every change is a commit.
 Every claim maps to a row in the public FACTS.md file.
 Corrections, new sources, and additional facts come in as issues and pull requests.
 Anyone can read the full editorial history.

-- Document PBCC doctrine and practice on the pages that rank for those search terms.
+• Organise PBCC doctrine and practice on pages that rank for those search terms.

-- Host first-person survivor testimony on this site, under written consent, and signpost external cult-recovery resources.
+• Host first-person survivor testimony under written consent, and signpost external cult-recovery resources.

-- Accept corrections in public.
-If we get a fact wrong, the fix is a pull request away.
+• Accept corrections in public.
+If a fact is wrong, the fix is a pull request away.

-- Make jokes at survivors’ expense.
-The subject of every critical sentence is the fellowship’s rebrand or its leadership; never a former member.
+• Make jokes at survivors’ expense.
+The subject of every sharp sentence is the fellowship’s rebrand or its leadership, never a former member.

 This project welcomes contributions from researchers, journalists, ex-members, counsel, and anyone who finds a factual error.
 The lightest-weight way in is a GitHub issue; the heaviest is a fully-drafted pull request.